 2. Restart your Mac

 If you’re already running the latest version of macOS, restart your Mac.
 Restarting clears out temporary files and runs checks.
 Sometimes, that’s all you need to do to fix problems.
+So, go to the main Apple menu and click Restart.

-3. Check Keyboard settings
+4. Check Keyboard settings

 In System Settings, choose Keyboard.
 If you were expecting the function keys to work as function keys without a modifier, make sure that ‘Use F1, F2, etc. as standard function keys’ is turned on as described in the tip above.
-If you were expecting the keys to operate system functions like volume and brightness, make sure it’s not turned on.
+If you were expecting the keys to operate system functions like volume and brightness, make sure it’s not enabled.

-4. Check modifier key
+5. Check modifier key

 By default, function keys operate system functions and playback controls in Apple Music.
 To use them as function keys, you need to press the ‘Fn’ or Globe key.
 However, if the modifier configuration has been changed, the Mac keys not working problem will occur.